Blue Diamonds (aerobatic team): F-86F Sabrejet Era (1957- 1967)

-Capt Isidro Agunod who led a nine–plane formation during the Aviation Week celebration, introduced new maneuvers.
+Capt.
+Isidro Agunod who led a nine–plane formation during the Aviation Week celebration, introduced new maneuvers.

 The team performed only for 10 minutes because of a tragedy.
 The crowd was never aware of what actually happened.
 Weather conditions were cited as the main reason for the aborted performance.
-2Lt Salvador Abadesco, a member of the team developed engine trouble during the performance.
+2nd Lt.
+Salvador Abadesco, a member of the team developed engine trouble during the performance.
 He separated from the flight and proceeded to Laguna Bay.
 He tried ditching the aircraft but be didn't make it.